Business Leadership South Africa: Response to state capture

 During the presidency of Jacob Zuma, South Africa was wracked by allegations of state capture, which intensified after Zuma fired Finance Minister Nhlanhla Nene in a controversial cabinet reshuffle in December 2015.
 BLSA's tepid response to the reshuffle was roundly criticised in the press.
 In the aftermath, BLSA took up a more activist stance towards Zuma's government.
 In October 2016, through the so-called CEO Initiative, the association pledged its support for Nene's successor, Minister Pravin Gordhan.
 In August 2017, it launched the #BusinessBelieves campaign, which it said would aim to reverse the reputational damage that business had suffered as a result of Bell Pottinger's "white monopoly capital" campaign.
 BLSA's campaign included the adoption by all members of an "integrity pledge" promising zero tolerance for corruption.

 In September 2017, amid mounting allegations that certain member companies had been involved in state capture, BLSA temporarily suspended the membership of Eskom, Transnet, and KPMG.
-Bain & Company was suspended a year later, during the Nugent Commission hearings into Bain's consultancy work at the South African Revenue Service, and it withdrew entirely in January 2022 after further evidence was published by the Zondo Commission.
+Bain & Company was suspended a year later, during the Nugent Commission hearings into Bain's consultancy work at the South African Revenue Service.
+It withdrew entirely in January 2022, after further evidence was published by the Zondo Commission, and the South African National Treasury banned Bain & Company from tendering any public sector contracts for 10 years.
+Consequentially, Bain exited the South African market in 2025.

-Current membership
+Membership

 The association's membership is limited to "major South African corporations", as defined by the board.
 Members include the executives of multinational corporations with a significant presence in South Africa, as well as corporations based in South Africa; and represented industries include financial services, mining, legal services, management consulting, telecommunications, and brewing.
-As of October 2023, BLSA's members were:
+As of May 2026, BLSA's members were: